racheloffline/eat-together-sample/README.md

 };
 ```

-and you good to go!
+and you are good to go!

-### Prebuilt UI Screens

-- Login screen `./src/screens/auth/login.tsx`
-- Register screen `./src/screens/auth/register.tsx`
-- Forget password screen `./src/screens/auth/forget.tsx`

 ### React Navigation Auth Flow

-The checking logged users process is inside `./src/provider/AuthProvider` I use React Context, you can add more functions like get the data of the user and store it to the context (better static data, ex: uid)
+The checking logged users process is inside `./src/provider/AuthProvider`.

 Inside the navigator `./src/navigation/AppNavigator.js`
 There's 2 stack navigator :